 In this study, the trend of various hydrologic variables related to dam reservoir operations such as inflow to dam reservoirs, release from dam reservoirs, dam storage as well as precipitation and temperature using long historical record are examined with the Mann-Kendall test.
-The trend analysis results provide information to propose adaptive dam release operation rules under changing climate, which will be combined with GCM data analysis for challenges and responses to extreme climatic events.
+The trend analysis is one of the methods to support and confirm the change of hydrologic variables to propose an adaptive dam release operation rules and constraint in advance combining with GCM data analysis for the future.